GoogleCloudPlatform/bigquery-utils/udfs/community/README.md

 # StatsLib: Statistical UDFs

-This directory contains community contributed [user-defined functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) for Statistical Analysis to extend BigQuery for more specialized usage patterns.
-Each UDF within this directory will be automatically synchronized to the `bqutil` project within the `fn` dataset for reference in queries.
+This section details the subset of community contributed [user-defined functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) that extend BigQuery and enable more specialized Statistical Analysis usage patterns.
+Each UDF detailed below will be automatically synchronized to the `fn` dataset within the `bqutil` project for reference in your queries.

 For example, if you'd like to reference the `int` function within your query, you can reference it like the following: